 - Health Care and Health Insurance

 Health Care and Health Insurance:

 All UNC undergraduate students with 9 or more credit hours and all graduate students with 6 or more credit hours are required to have full medical insurance in effect.
 This includes all off campus students.
 All students meeting these credit requirements will automatically be set up in the UNC sponsored insurance plan.
-If you have other insurance coverage and do not want the UNC insurance, an on-line waiver through your URSA account must be completed by the 10th day of classes every fall semester.
+If you have other insurance coverage and do not want the UNC insurance, an online waiver through your UNC Global account.
+Your policy must meet UNC's Minimum Requirements for International Students.

 All international students must follow the waiver process through the Center for International Education website.
 For waiver instructions go to: https://www.unco.edu/cie/international-student-scholar-services/forms.aspx.
 International students cannot waive on the UNC URSA site.
 You must go through the Center for International Education.

 Due date for waivers is the 10th class day of the semester.
 If waivers are not completed and submitted prior to the deadline, they will not be considered for approval, and you will automatically be enrolled in the UNC Student Health Insurance Plan for the current semester.
-The $1410 semester premium will be posted to your student bill each semester.
+The cost of the semester premium will be posted to your student bill each semester.